Film Film Articles

 I found the secondary Bond girl, Lupe (Talisa Soto), to be more interesting.
 She was Sanchez’s girlfriend and a kept woman like Domino (Thunderball), Andrea (The Man With the Golden Gun), and Sévérine (Skyfall).
 Sanchez used violence to keep her under control and had scars on her back like Camille in Quantum of Solace.
 Despite the fear and power Sanchez holds over her, Lupe still helps Bond escape Sanchez’s compound.

 On a final note, Q was given his biggest role in a Bond film.
 He goes out of his way to help Bond and was active in the field.
-Despite Q having to constantly berates Bond for destroying his gadgets, he does care for the agent like a father.
+Despite Q having constantly berate Bond for destroying his gadgets, he does care for the agent like a father.
 Having more Desmond Llewelyn in a Bond film was always good to have.
 To a lesser extent Moneypenny was also concerned for Bond because she was distracted at work.

 Licence to Kill was one of the great, under-appreciated films that got its belated dues.
 Great for people who want a darker and grittier Bond adventure.